desultory/ugrd/docs/benchmarks.md

 ##### Compression

-ugrd compression is limited by single thread python performance, but still builds faster than dracut which calls zstd:
+µgRD compression is limited by single thread python performance, but still builds faster than dracut which calls zstd:

 ```
 time dracut --force